Drug Lawyers Sydney NSW: Drug Offence Lawyer

 Drug Supply on “Ongoing Basis”

 Manufacture involves preparing, producing or manufacturing illegal drugs such as cocaine for example.
 This also includes any participation in the process of which those drugs were made.
 The maximum penalty for this offence is 15 years

 Cultivate Prohibited Plant (Cannabis)

 Cultivation refers to the growing and maintenance of illegal plants.
 The most common example is growing cannabis in your home.
-The maximum penalty for this drug offence is 10 years.
+The maximum penalty for prohibited drug offences like this is 10 years.
 If it is for commercial purposes then 15 years